aaroncouts/gametimewatch/README.md

 ...
 So my next step is to implement it on the Lilygo TTGO.
 The TTGO has a rectangular screen with the right proportions, and supposedly the two on-board buttons, which are nicely located, can be used for gameplay.
 I plan on taking advantage of the excellent [VolosProjects](https://www.youtube.com/@VolosProjects) Youtube channel.

+Update 2025-03-30:

+I got the TTGO T-Display and it's almost perfect.
+It would be perfect had I not just seen the difference betweeen the T-Display and the newer T-Display S3 with a bigger screen.
+We'll see whether I can resist the temptation to upgrade.
+Also I figured out how to use the C preprocessor to detect the type of board the code is being loaded onto.
+Will be easier to support multiple boards.